-Elizabeth Holmes has been with Karam Law since 1997.
+Elizabeth Holmes, Senior Attorney, has been with Karam Law since 1997.
 In addition to several other facets of immigration and nationality law, Elizabeth practices primarily in the areas of asylum, family-based immigration, VAWA, waivers, post-conviction relief, U visas, relief from deportation, and litigation before the Executive Office for Immigration Review, and federal appellate work.
 Elizabeth has served as lead counsel on a number of key published cases before various appellate courts.

 Elizabeth has taught courses in International Business, International Relations, and Business Law at the Minnesota School of Business, Rasmussen College and the Brown Institute.